-- Pre-heat the oven to 160°C/140°C fan assisted/gas mark 3 and line and grease 2 x round 8 inch x 4 inch cake tins.
+- Pre-heat the oven to 180°C/ 160°C fan assisted oven /gas mark 4 and line and grease 2 x round 8 inch x 4 inch cake tins.

-- Cream the butter and sugar on a high speed in a food mixer for about 5 minutes until very light and fluffy.
+- Cream the butter and sugar for about 3-4 minutes until pale, light and fluffy.

 - Add the eggs one at a time and mix until completely incorporated, then add the vanilla extract.

-- Sieve the gluten-free flour with the almond flour, baking powder and salt in separate mixing bowl, then add into the food mixer.
-Beating until well combined.
+- Whisk the gluten-free flour with the ground almonds almond , baking powder and salt in separate mixing bowl, then add into the rest of the cake mixture.
+Beat until well combined.

 - Stir in the milk to lighten the batter then divide the batter equally between the two cake tins.
 Bake for 30-35 minutes.

-- Remove the cakes from the oven and leave to settle for 5 minutes in their tins, then turn out onto cooling racks and leave to cool completely before assembly.
+- Remove the cakes from the oven and leave to settle for 5 minutes in their tins.
+Turn out onto cooling racks and leave to cool completely before assembly.

-- Beat the icing sugar with the unsalted butter for up to 10 minutes until very light and fluffy, scraping down the sides of the bowl every so often.
+- Beat the icing sugar with the unsalted butter for about 5 minutes until very light and fluffy, scraping down the sides of the bowl every so often.